cosmostatschool/MACSS2017/README.md

 Go to your GitHub account setting and click the SSH and GPG Keys option.
 There add a new ssh key by pasting the contents of id_rsa.pub.

-To download the repository click on the Clone or download green button.
-Copy the url that appears in the little box (be sure is the ssh url).
+Click on the Clone and copy the url that appears in the little box (be sure is the ssh url).

 In your terminal type